Serum Sickness

 - Antibodies form 6 to 10 days after the introduction of foreign material.

-- Antibodies interact with antigens, forming immune complexes that diffuse across the vascular walls.
+- Antibodies interact with antigens, forming immune complexes that deposit in the skin, joints, kidneys, and other organs.

 - They become fixated in tissue and activate the complement cascade.